TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 28/Matthew 28.11.md

 ---

-Now while they were going, behold, some of the guard came into the city, and told unto the chief priests all the things that were come to pass.
+Now while they were going, behold, some of the guards came into the city, and told the chief priests all the things that had happened.